On the Quasitrace Problem and a Characterization of W*-algebras: Background

-The definition of a normal quasitrace, which we take from \cite{Haagerup}, feels ``wrong'' in some sense.
-Typically, if $\varphi: \mathcal{A} \to \mathbb{C}$ is a positive, bounded linear functional satisfying the condition given in Definition \ref{normal}, it is said to be \emph{completely additive on projections} (CAP).
+\begin{rem} Here we have adopted the term ``normal'' quasitrace, as is standard in the quasitrace literature.
+However, we note that if $\varphi: \mathcal{A} \to \mathbb{C}$ is a positive, bounded linear functional satisfying the condition given in Definition \ref{normal}, it is more common in the AW*-algebraic literature to call this functional \emph{completely additive on projections} (CAP).

 The usual definition of a \emph{normal linear functional} is a positive, bounded linear functional preserving directed limits of bounded nets of self-adjoint elements.
 That is, if $(x_i)_{i \in I}$ is a norm-bounded, monotone increasing net in $\mathcal{A}_{sa}$, then $\varphi$ is normal whenever $\sup \varphi(x_i) = \varphi (\sup \{x_i\})$.
-However, these two notions are closely related.
+However, these two notions are closely related. \end{rem}

-It is well-known that if \A is a \Wstar-algebra, then a functional $\varphi: \mathcal{A} \to \mathbb{C}$ is normal (in the usual sense) exactly when it is CAP.
-In fact, this holds for any monotone complete \Cstar-algebra (see e.g., \cite[Proposition 1, $\S$9.34]{Zsido}).
+It is well-known that if $\A$ is a W*-algebra, then a functional $\varphi: \mathcal{A} \to \mathbb{C}$ is normal (in the usual sense) exactly when it is CAP.
+In fact, this holds for any monotone complete C*-algebra (see e.g., \cite[Proposition 1, $\S$9.34]{Zsido}).
 In particular, we have the following result.